ADnothing/M1_Internship/README.md

 Note :

-(1) : The functions present in this file are written by David Cornu.
+(1) : The functions present in this file are (mostlty) written by David Cornu.